MotusWTS/motusClient/inst/doc/upstream_api.md

       curl --data-urlencode json='{"user":"someone","password":"bigsecret"}' https://sgdata.motus.org/data/custom/authenticate_user

    - returns an object with these fields:
-      - authToken: character string; 264 random bits, base64-encoded
+      - authToken: string; 264 random bits, base64-encoded
-      - expiry: numeric timestamp of expiry for token
+      - expiry: double timestamp of expiry for token
-      - userID: integer motus ID for user
+      - userID: integer; motus ID for user
-      - projects: array of integer project #s user is allowed to request tag detections for
+      - projects: array of integer; project #s user is allowed to request tag detections for
-      - receivers: array of character serial #s of receivers user is allowed to request tag detections for
+      - receivers: array of string; serial #s of receivers user is allowed to request tag detections for

    or